Skip to Content

 Do You Need Neutral Color Clothing on Safari in Africa?

-In principle, one pair of shoes is sufficient if you want to travel light, but if I were to travel to Namibia again, I’d probably pack the same: hiking shoes, sandals, and flip flops.
+In principle, one pair of shoes is sufficient if you want to travel light.
+That said, I’d pack the same essentials: hiking shoes, sandals, and flip-flops.

 More tips for your trip to Namibia: